Video from the Province Overijssel about MEDUWA-Vechte

 New article by MEDUWA partner Radboud University

-Read Radboud University’s latest published contribution to the MEDUWA project.
-Anyone can read or download the full article for free until 16 February 2019: Duarte, D.J., Oldenkamp, R., Ragas, A.M.J., 2019, Modelling environmental antibiotic-resistance gene abundance: A meta-analysis, Science for the Total Environment.
+10.01.2019 Read Radboud University’s latest published contribution to the MEDUWA project.
+Download the article: Duarte, DJ, Oldenkamp, R., Ragas, AMJ, 2019, Modelling environmental antibiotic-resistance gene abundance: A meta-analysis, Science for the Total Environment.

 18.11.2018 Watch the MEDUWA-Vecht(e) videos to learn more about two MEDUWA innovations – Phytoremediation and Herbal Antibiotic Replacement